Chairmanship of Ukraine (2023)

 The Chairmanship intends to invite Member States using all opportunities (legal, institutional and organizational) to significantly enhance cooperation in the GUAM format.

-Chairmanship of the Republic of Moldova in GUAM (2014)
+Chairmanship of the Republic of Moldova (2014)

 The Organization for Democracy and Economic Development – GUAM has successfully established its status as an organisation operating within the international system, both at the regional and international levels.
 Georgia’s active chairmanship during 2013 brought a new impetus to the Organization and shall be commended.
 Moldovan chairmanship will consolidate the progress achieved and will further promote it.